Regenerative agriculture will be for farming what renewables has been for energy

 There's just one major obstacle — something called global soil warming.

 One study suggests that even with just 1 °C (1.8 °F) of global warming, somewhere between 30 and 203 gigatonnes of soil carbon could be lost.
-Unfortunately the planet is predicted to warm by much more than just a degree, more than 3 °C (5.4 °F) degrees of warming possible by the end of this century.
+Quantifying global soil carbon losses in response to warming — research article Unfortunately the planet is predicted to warm by much more than just a degree, more than 3 °C (5.4 °F) degrees of warming possible by the end of this century.
+The CAT thermometer

 It's a race between carbon farming and global soil warming to keep CO2 trapped in the ground.
 We need to win.